codegrits/CodeGRITS/site/welcome.md

 Welcome to join us and discuss with us about it!
 !!!

-!!!warning 🚨 macOS Support 🚨
-CodeGRITS has been primarily developed and tested on Windows and Linux, with only partial testing on macOS.
-There may be some unnoticed bugs on macOS.
-We have created a [`mac` branch](https://github.com/codegrits/CodeGRITS/tree/mac) for this and have fixed some known issues.
-If you encounter additional issues on macOS, please feel free to report them to us.
-!!!

 CodeGRITS stands for **G**aze **R**ecording & **I**DE **T**racking **S**ystem.
 It's a plugin developed by
 the [SaNDwich Lab](https://toby.li/) and is specially designed for empirical software engineering researchers.
 CodeGRITS is built on top